elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promisify-promisification.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A common pattern is to create a function that returns a new Promise.
-The executor function of the Promise wraps the original callback-based function and calls `resolve` or `reject` in the callback.<br />
+The executor function of the Promise wraps the original callback-based function and calls `resolve` or `reject` in the callback.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />